SteveDoyle2/pyNastran/README.md

 It's been roughly a year and ~100 tickets closed since the last version, so it's probably time for another release!
 I want to thank everybody who helped with this release, especially Michael Redmond.
-He is working on h5Nastran, which which ties in with pyNastran.
+He is working on h5Nastran, which ties in with pyNastran.
 It's not quite ready yet, but it offers the possibility of major speedups for large models.

 Regarding features, the focus has again been on robustness and testing.
 There has been